In keeping with these goals, the Biology Department offers a wide range of courses for both majors and non-majors.

 BIOL 343.
 Plant Taxonomy.
 Includes systems of classification, distinguishing characteristics of groups, observation, and classification of vascular plants of the Black Hills and environs.
 Offered during the summer at the Wheaton College Science Station in South Dakota.
 Prerequisite: BIOL 242.

 BIOL 344.
 Economic Botany.
 Principles of plant biology (plant anatomy, biochemistry, physiology, genetics, taxonomy, and ecology) that relate to uses of plants for food, fodder, drugs and other chemicals, lumber, and other uses.
 Three lectures, three hours laboratory.
-Prerequisite: BIOL 241 and BIOL 242.
+Prerequisite: BIOL 241 and 242.
 Alternate years.

 BIOL 352.
 Parasitology.
 Includes classification and identification of major groups of endo- and ecto-parasites.
 Life-cycles and ecology of parasite transmission will be emphasized.
 Three lectures.
 Prerequisite: BIOL 242.
 Alternate years.
 (2)